My sticky Asian chicken recipe is the one you need when takeout cravings kick in. I can show you how to make it at home healthier and cheaper!

 I get you, guys!
 We work hard and the last thing we want to do is more work when we get home.
 I am the first to admit I get tempted to order in instead of cooking my own dinner often.

-But what is truly keeping me away from eating takeout is…money.
+But what is truly keeping me away from ordering takeout is…money.
 That’s right it’s expensive!
 It’s also rarely healthy!
 That is why I love recreating our favourites at home.
 Curious?
 Take a look at our ever growing Asian takeout recipe collection.

 - Marinade the chicken for at least 3 hours or better yet overnight